-Experiential learning opportunities are thoroughly provided by the schools, especially in areas like cultural activities, sports, literary engagements, and science exhibition activities.
-Opportunities such as art club/art activities and school fair activities are also present in most of the schools, though slightly less in comparison.
-Continued efforts to ensure such opportunities can further support all-round learning amongst students.
+Schools are providing a wide range of experiential learning opportunities, particularly in areas like cultural activities, sports, art, and literary engagements.
+Opportunities such as science exhibitions and school fairs are also present in many schools, though slightly less in comparison.
+Continued efforts to ensure such opportunities reach all students can further support holistic learning.